jnesss/roborok/TRAINING_DATA.md

 1. Upload the downloaded dataset (drag and drop the folder)
 2. The platform will process your images and annotations
+3. After upload completes, you'll see your images with annotations

 ![Uploading Dataset](images/newproject2.png)

-3. After upload completes, you'll see your images with annotations
-4. Click "Add Images to Dataset" to finalize the import
+4. Click "Add Approved to Dataset" to finalize the import

 ![Adding Images to Dataset](images/newproject4.png)